bubbarooski/mortar/README.md

 The CLI lets you manage links from the terminal, useful for scripting or if you prefer the command line.

+**Installation:**
+1. Download `mortar-cli.exe` from the [latest release](https://github.com/bubbarooski/mortar/releases/latest)
+2. Copy it to a folder in your PATH
+3. Run from your solution root

 ```
 mortar-cli link <sourceFile> <documentPath>
 mortar-cli link <sourceFile> --url <url>